Left Wing Extremist

 DescriptionProud route up a monster, iconic face that no one seems to climb.
 This line holds a notorious splitter offwidth on the right face of a beautiful dihedral halfway up.

-3 pitches lead to a belay behind an obvious giant flake.
+3 moderate pitches lead to a belay behind an obvious giant flake.

 Next pitch is the crux.
 Reasonable 11a fingers in a corner leads to a ledge out left where you can belay or keep going.
-The crack off of this ledge was ridiculously hard and seemed impossible with the giant bush growing out of it.
+The crack off of this ledge was ridiculously hard for a few moves and seemed impossible with the giant bush growing out of it.
 Get past this and keep going up some nice splitters to a traverse back out right and a belay.

 One more pitch up some steep and scary quartz leads to a marginal belay below the offwidth.